bgp/bgpq4/README.md

 In case of errors they are printed to stderr and the program exits with non-zero status.

+# TESTS

+The [tests/](tests/) folder contains reference output data in [text files](tests/reference/).
+The [generate_outputs.sh](tests/generate_outputs.sh) script is used in the [Github workflow](.github/workflows/unit-tests.yml) to generate the same output data, using the latest commit, and compare the output data to the stored "known-good" reference data, and check there are no changes.

+To update the reference data (i.e. if the bgpq4 output is modified), simply run the script again (`./tests/generate_outputs.sh ./bgpq4 tests/reference`) and commit the changes.

 # AUTHORS

 Alexandre Snarskii, Christian David, Claudio Jeker, Job Snijders,